 - A blood test confirming measles immunity (rubeola titer)

+To upload a copy of your vaccination records, visit the UMS Patient Portal.
 Students who need assistance in meeting this requirement are encouraged to call University Medical Services at 937-766-7862.

 2. Student Health Form

 All undergraduate students attending classes on the Cedarville Campus must complete a Student Health Form.
 All medical information is kept in a confidential manner by UMS and is protected by the HIPAA Privacy Law.
 Complete the form through the UMS Patient Portal.

 Policies that Apply to All Students Staying in the Residence Halls